 How to Prevent Your Next Car Accident

-Although many of today’s cars have safety features designed to reduce car accidents and injuries, the number of traffic fatalities in the U.S. in 2016 was the highest it has been since 2007.
-In 2016, 40,200 people died as a result of a vehicle accident.
+Although many of today’s cars have safety features designed to reduce car accidents and injuries, 39,107 people in the U.S. died in 2019 as a result of a vehicle accident.

-In Pennsylvania, there were 1,088 fatal crashes and 1,188 deaths as a result of those accidents in 2016.
-While the number of accidents and fatalities was higher across the U.S., in Pennsylvania, the number of deaths fell by one percent from 2015 to 2016 and by two percent from 2014 to 2016.
+In Pennsylvania, there were 990 fatal crashes and 1,059 deaths as a result of those accidents in 2019.
+While the number of accidents and fatalities dropped across the U.S. from 2018 to 2019, and in Pennsylvania, the number of deaths fell by 11 percent from 2018 to 2019.

 The good news in all of this is that preventing a car accident is possible.
 Understanding what causes most car accidents and what you can do to avoid a collision will help to make the road safer for all.